The orders you may submit are limit orders. A limit order has the following characteristics:

 Only Bitcoin deposits are accepted.

 You may deposit BTC to an address assigned to your account.
-Deposits go straight to our Cold Wallet, but are booked immediately (1 min. max.) after reaching 3 confirmation and are available for trading.
+Deposits go straight to our Cold Wallet, but are booked immediately (1 min. max.) after reaching 12 confirmations (temporary increase due to Bitcoin blockchain reorganizations threat caused by segwit deployment) and are available for trading.

 You may withdraw to the account of your choice.
 The amount has to be at least 0.01 BTC.
 Submitted withdrawal requests await manual verification and signing in our Cold Wallet.
 The funds requested for withdrawal are locked and not available for trading.